sharwarigothe/infrastructure/README.md

 Loadbalancer and autoscaling resources added to the cloudformation infrasturcture.
 Attached policies and using jmeter to put load on the application.
 Application runs through domain instead of ec2 instance.
+Added lambda function resources to the cloudformation template along with its roles and policies.